 Different Types of Adoptions

-Robert handles a variety of adoption, including
+Robert handles a variety of adoption cases, including:

 - Stepparent Adoptions: When a custodial parent marries, the stepparent may want to officially adopt a child.
 If the other biological parent is living, that parent's rights have to be terminated before a stepparent adoption can take place.
 In some cases, the biological parent may give up parental rights.
 (A step-parent adoption means the biological parent will no longer be responsible for paying child support.)
 In other cases, there may be cause to go through the legal process of terminating parental rights.